 Queen’s Gallery, Buckingham Palace

-Later in the year, to mark the 500th anniversary of his death, Leonardo da Vinci: A Life in Drawing (May 24 – October 13) brings together a collection of over 200 drawings by the Renaissance master.
+At the Queen’s Gallery, to mark the 500th anniversary of his death, Leonardo da Vinci: A Life in Drawing (until October 13) brings together a collection of over 200 drawings by the Renaissance master.
 The largest da Vinci exhibition for 60 years, it’s a rare opportunity to delve into the mind of one of history’s most important figures.

 Royal Academy of Arts

-Félix Vallotton (June 30 – September 29) is the first comprehensive survey of the Swiss painter and printmaker held in the UK, featuring more than 80 of his works.
+Félix Vallotton: Painter of Disquiet (June 30 – September 29) is the first comprehensive survey of the Swiss painter and printmaker held in the UK, featuring more than 80 of his works.
 The exhibition takes a look at Vallotton’s witty commentaries on domestic and political life, explores his life in Paris and his involvement with other members of Parisienne post-impressionist movement Les Nabis, including Pierre Bonnard and Édouard Vuillard, and examines his lasting influence on the art world.

 Another first major UK exhibition of a European painter comes to the gallery this summer, this time celebrating Finnish national icon Helene Schjerfbeck (July 20 – October 27).
 The exhibition presents more than 60 of Schjerfbeck’s ethereal portraits, landscapes and still lifes as it traces the evolution of her career.
 The show addresses the artist’s fascination with the aging process and brings her painterly vision into the well-deserved light.

 Antony Gormley (September 21 – December 3) is a landmark exhibition of the sculptor’s work, bringing together early experimental pieces with large-scale environments made especially for the Royal Academy.
 The exhibition welcomes both physical and imaginative participation, and asks what it means to have a body when everything essentially consists of the same space and energy.